luisdamiano/gsoc17-hhmm/log.md

 ### 20170718 Tu 21 to 02+1 ###
 * After staring at the appendix of Fine (1998) for hours, I *think* I may know how to implement the recursive algorithm.
 Will give it a go tomorrow.
 Will use an adjacent matrix for node identification.

+### 20170720 Th 20 to 24 ###
+* I'm stuck.
+Can't device a way to program the node dynamics without objects/structs/arrays or other non-primitives.
+* Fired an SOS email to the mentors and (created a thread on Stan forums)[http://discourse.mc-stan.org/t/transversing-up-a-graph-hierarchical-hidden-markov-model/1304].
+Hopefully I'll get some input that will get me on the move again.
+* I (created a thread on Stan forums)[http://discourse.mc-stan.org/t/identifiability-and-convergence-input-output-hidden-markov-model/1305] about Hanssan replication, hoping to get some feedback to improve convergence.

 ---

 # Notes